What Does Greece Mean to Us? A Few Things To Remember

-Throughout our journeys, you will be given the opportunity to get to meet and discourse with the people of Greece as was done in the ancient marketplaces.
-You will sit in the town squares and see the smiles on the sun-burnished faces, hear the hearty laugh indicative of a slower pace of life not fraught with many of the troubles found outside of Greece, and talk…talk to the Greek man who loves the land and the Greek woman who prepares a home like few others can.
+Throughout our journeys, you will be given the opportunity to get to meet and discourse with the people of Greece, as was done in the ancient marketplaces.
+You will sit in the town squares and see the smiles on the sun-burnished faces, hear the hearty laugh indicative of a slower pace of life not fraught with many of the troubles found outside of Greece, and talk…talk to the Greek man who loves the land and the Greek woman who prepares a home-like few others can.

 You may enter as a visitor, but through your experiences with the people, you will feel as though you are a local.
 If you allow yourself to be cradled in this motherly embrace you will fully experience the images, aromas, tastes, and feelings of this wonderful place.

 There is a secret hidden in the mind of the Greek.
-This secret allows an enjoyment of life that supersedes the problems of the modern world.
+This secret allows enjoyment of life that supersedes the problems of the modern world.
 So, forget everything you have heard.
 Open your mind and your heart and you will laugh and cry and love as only the Greeks can do.

 Why is it important?

-When we first began to built Definitely Greece, we thought: “if there is one thing we want others to take away when they come to visit, what would that be”?
+When we first began to build Definitely Greece, we thought: “if there is one thing we want others to take away when they come to visit, what would that be”?
 The answer as you might have guessed is the people.
 Human interactions that are authentic, relaxed, casual, informative and genuine in nature, are what we remember when we travel.